-Give it personality, make it fun and benefit from the personalization.
+Give it personality, make it fun, and benefit from personalization.

 Unlike when using a form, an interactive survey lets you react to customer responses immediately.
 Imagine a customer complains about a specific issue you are aware of.
 Now imagine you are able to offer him or her an apology or, even better, a discount in the middle of that survey?

-It’s not a blind suggestion, conversational surveys show a significantly higher response rate.
+It’s not a blind suggestion; conversational survey bots show a significantly higher response rate.

 Wouldn’t you love it?

-Hence, unlike AI or voice recognition software, conversational UI lets you answer customer needs and craving for positive experiences today, not in 5-10 years time without putting too much pressure on your budget.
+Hence, unlike AI or voice recognition software, conversational UI lets you answer customer needs and cravings for positive experiences today, not in 5-10 years, without putting too much pressure on your budget.

 The experience economy trend may seem far from your day-to-day business-running reality.
 However, it comes with a flotilla of practical consequences.
-It has a crushing power to influence customer satisfaction, brand image, sales and conversions.
-Hence, as such should not be underestimated.
+It has a crushing power to influence customer satisfaction, brand image, sales, and conversions; hence, it should not be underestimated.

-This doesn’t mean that other online business factors such as reliable web host, good SEO or PPC campaigns are irrelevant.
+This doesn’t mean that other online business factors such as reliable web host, good SEO, or PPC campaigns are irrelevant.
 All those things still matter to get consumers to visit your site.
-The trend pushes you to give as much value to what happens when customers land on your site; before as well as after purchase.
+The trend pushes you to give as much value to what happens when customers land on your site, before and after purchase.

-While following tech trends is undoubtedly important, make sure you don’t fall in the trap.
-Don’t invest precious resources into something that can only start bringing in value years from now.
+While following tech trends is undoubtedly important, make sure you don’t fall into the trap.
+Don't invest precious resources into something that can only start bringing in value years from now.